 When laser resurfacing is performed by a qualified, experienced surgeon, complications are infrequent and usually minor.
 However, because individuals vary greatly in their anatomy, their physical reactions and their healing abilities, the outcome is never completely predictable.

-Risks associated with laser resurfacing include: burns or other injuries from the heat of the laser energy, scarring, and obvious lightening or darkening of the treated skin.
-Also, laser resurfacing can activate herpes virus infections ("cold sores") and, rarely, other types of infection.
+Risks associated with laser resurfacing include burns or other injuries from the heat of the laser energy, scarring and obvious lightening or darkening of the treated skin.
+Also, laser resurfacing can activate herpes virus infections (“cold sores”) and, rarely, other types of infections.

 Additional corrective measures and treatment may be required if healing seems abnormal or delayed or if there is any evidence of abnormal pigmentation or scarring.

 You can reduce your risks by choosing a qualified plastic surgeon who has received special training in laser surgery.